iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 * **Chat module** - simple chat module with support for channels and private messaging

 Servers and modules communicate to each other through **Barebones Networking API**

-## Why I Wrote The Framework

-I love making small, experimental multiplayer games.
-Very often, I need to use a database or some sort of a back-end server, either for lobby, to allow some kind of persistence,

 ## Networking API